tylerneylon/small_notes/mind_model/mind_model.md

 perceiving events in a more negative light when there's ambiguity.
 All of those things can happen without the event "now I'm feeling sad" registering in the action model.
 That thought *can* occur --- but it can also not, independent of the feeling existing.
+I suspect our awareness of emotions is a bit like noticing when a cloud covers the sun --- we have the information given to us (everything suddenly gets darker), but it may or may not jump out to us that this has happened; emotions are things we *can* notice, but might not.

 # Consciousness

-You may not have noticed, but I've avoided using the word *consciousness* in my entire description of the model (starting with §2) up until now.
+I've avoided using the word *consciousness* in my entire description of the model --- from §2 up until now.
 I've avoided it for two reasons: First, because many people have strong feelings about this concept that can get in the way of considering a scientific data flow diagram; and, second, the word *consciousness* itself is